hskye79/medicalhumanitiesmusic-2025-2/lee-jimin.md

+---
+Title: Symphony No. 9 in D minor, Op.
+125
+Year: 1822 to 1824
+Genre: Music
+Disease: hearing impairment
+ICD: H91.90
+---
 # Music

 Music
-Title: Symphony No. 9 Chorus
+Title: Symphony No. 9 in D minor, Op.
+125
 Composer: Ludwig van Beethoven
 Year of birth and death: 1770–1827,
 Lyrics: Everyone shall be brothers!